pastagang/pastagang/blog/in-person/readme.md

    - could be fun. i would love us to figure out a solution that doesnt need this tho. good vibes might be enough.
    - lucy: some pastagangers could volunteer for code pruning duties? could rotate this duty?
      - at one meetup, i felt like i did 10x more deleting them adding, and that felt like the right thing to do
+     - the same in TYPE i was the dedicated deleter, i think it's important to keep things on track and leave space for people do do stuff.
+I also think it takes a bit of confidence to go round deleting code (especially other people's!) so it can be hard for people who are new to the jam. maximalism is also good sometimes though - 20 drum beats!!! yeah!!!!!
 - maybe we should have different "marketing" for local-only: lasagnajam (with a "by #pastagang").
 That comes from a place that might be too gatekeeping for pastagang actually.
    - thinking about it more: yes, why shouldn't it be pastagang.
 But I still like "lasangajam" as a name for something haha
       - an emergency "lasagne mode" might be a good backup to be honest